multani7871/employee-led-SPVs/am_i_the_right_person.md

 Am I the right person to spearhead this?
+What are the areas of responsibility and workflows?

 HEXACO profile - Google sheets link